Course registration and payment deadlines

 In the Fall or Winter Terms, these fees are charged automatically if you register for 3 or more credit hours.
 If you register for 3 or more audit hours, you can opt in to Student Fees when you register.

-In the Summer term, if you are a returning student and you register for at least 3 audit hours (or at least 3 combined audit and credit hours) you can opt in to Student Fees.
+In the Summer Sessions, if you are a returning student and you register for at least 3 audit hours (or at least 3 combined audit and credit hours) you can opt in to Student Fees.
 Opting in to Student Fees gives you access to the UBC Aquatic Centre and the U-Pass for all eligible months.
-You can opt in by submitting the U-Pass Opt-In form for the appropriate semester (see left sidebar).
+You can opt in by submitting the U-Pass Opt-In form for the appropriate term (see left sidebar).

 Tuition Receipts for Income Tax